Deta-Org/deta-main/README.md

 * Use the identified communication channels to report vulnerability information to us.

-* Keep information about any vulnerabilities you’ve discovered confidential between yourself and dYdX until we’ve had 30 days to resolve the issue.
+* Keep information about any vulnerabilities you’ve discovered confidential between yourself and deta until we’ve had 30 days to resolve the issue.

 If you follow these guidelines when reporting an issue to us, we commit to: